-Data Analysis
+Data analysis

 The data collected from the performance measure was examined for outliers.
 Outliers were defined as participants whose difference in run-times or number of basketball shots, between their first and second condition, were greater than 3 standard deviations above or below the mean difference.
-Using a set number of standard deviations to detect outliers is incident, injury or change of weather conditions in between the MC conditions that could have drastically impacted performance beyond the scope of the Experiment.
-This was

-1 considered one of the most popular detection methods (Tabachnick & Fidell, 2013).
-The to outdoor weather conditions.
-This process led to the exclusion of one participant from
+Using a set number of standard deviations to detect outliers is considered one of the most popular detection methods (Tabachnick & Fidell, 2013).
+The decision to detect and remove outliers at this level was done to account for things such as incident, injury or change of weather conditions in between the MC conditions that could have drastically impacted performance beyond the scope of the Experiment.
+This was particularly important for the 400 m runs which were undertaken one week apart and subject to outdoor weather conditions.
+This process led to the exclusion of one participant from Experiment 1, two participants from Experiment 2, and no participants from Experiment 3.